milmazz/milmazz.github.io/_posts/2017-09-19-function-currying-in-elixir.md

 ---
+title: 'Follow-up: Function currying in Elixir'
 author: milmazz
-comments: true
-share: true
 date: 2017-09-19 21:00:00
-layout: post
-slug: function-currying-in-elixir
-title: 'Follow-up: Function currying in Elixir'
 tags:
   - elixir
   - programming
+slug: function-currying-in-elixir
 ---

 > *NOTE:* This article is a follow-up examination after the blog post